How Can Lifestyle Factors Affect Anxiety Symptoms?

 • Specific phobias

-Risks for developing an anxiety disorder or panic disorder
+Risk factors for developing an anxiety disorder or panic disorder

 1. Genetics.
-According to a 2017 review and meta-analysis, an individual may be more likely to experience an anxiety disorder if a member of their immediate biological family also has or had a disorder in this category.
+According to a 2017 review and meta-analysis, an individual may be more likely to experience an anxiety disorder if a member of their immediate biological family also has or had a mental health disorder in this category.

 3. Environment.
 Situational factors may also contribute, such as socioeconomic deprivation, family structure, home safety, racial discrimination, financial stability, life stressors, and more.